ammarhakim/gkyl-doc/source/postgkyl/cmd-select.rst

        multiple.
      - None

-Unlike for the partial load parameters, float point numbers can be specified instead of just integers.
-In that case, *Postgkyl* treats it as a grid value and automatically finds and index of a grid point with the closest value.
+Unlike for the partial load parameters (see :ref:), float point numbers can be specified instead of just integers.
+In that case, Postgkyl treats it as a grid value and automatically finds and index of a grid point with the closest value.
 This works both for the single index and for specifying a slice.

+Gkyl data have often one extra dimension.
+This last dimension, commonly referred to as *component*, can have many meanings like vector components or DG expansion coefficients inside a cell.
 The specification by a value (float point number) is meaningless for the component index.
 On the other hand, ``select`` allows for the selection of multiple coma separated components.

+Postgkyl is strictly retaining the number of dimensions and the component index.
+This means that, for example, fixing the second coordinate and selecting one component from originally 16 x 16 wit 8 components will produce data with a shape (16, 1, 1).
+Note that Postgkyl treats such data as 1D for the plotting purposes.